Bergen

 Fløibanen’s lower station is just 150 m from Fisketorget and Bryggen Wharf.

-Take on a cruise from Bergen
+Take a cruise from Bergen

 Bergen is also a turnaround port for the world-famous Hurtigruten coastal express.